Berman510/pi-cluster/README.md

 - Correct traefik default tls
 - Integrate crossplane for entire environment bootstrapping from ARP discovery through application deployment
 - Migrate homeassistant.bermanoc.net from RPi4b+ HAOS to cluster deployed chart with full supervisor/USB conbee/etc functionality.
+- Figure out how to incorporate OverlayFS with k3s server and agent.
+(OverlayFS allows support for snapshotting of file system, which supports SoC's lacking a proper power switch [loss of power when unplugging won't corrupt filesystem]) - This is a priority.

 ## Usage